 Peter Gunn Theme

-Here's a little tab of this riff :) what's a TAB?
-Well, we're going to delve more deeply into Guitar TAB in Lesson 4, but just look at the bottom line on the image below - that's the thickest string, the 0 is the open string (no fingers on it) and the numbers are the FRETS where you'll put your fingers - we discuss which fingers to use in the lesson.
-More on the TAB stuff and what everything means later, don't worry about it yet!
+Here's a little tab of this Peter Gunn riff. :) We'll learn how to read guitar TABs in Module 4, so don't worry if you're not familiar with it.
+For now, look at the bottom line on the image below.
+That's the thickest string, the 0 is an open string (no fingers on it), and the numbers are the frets where you'll put your fingers on.

-Up to this point, we haven’t done a whole lot with our pinky fingers, but that’s about to change!
+If you're following my Beginner Guitar Course, we haven’t done a whole lot with our pinky fingers, but that’s about to change.
 This riff has your 1st, 2nd, 3rd, and 4th fingers placed on the 2nd, 3rd, 4th, and 5th frets of the thickest string, respectively.

 Try to get your fingers placed on the string before you start.
-It might feel a bit awkward at first to have your fingers spread apart that way but work on keeping the shape and strengthening your hand muscles.
-This will all come in handy as you become a more advanced player!
+It might feel a bit awkward at first but work on keeping the shape and strengthening your hand muscles.
+It'll all come in handy as you become a more advanced player!

 - LESSON STEPS -